Guide to Capital Markets Tribunal Proceedings

 How do I request an order authorizing disclosure?

-To request an order authorizing disclosure under subsection 17(1) of the Ontario Securities Act, you must file an Application using the form in Appendix C found in the Rules of Procedure and Forms.
-You must serve (deliver copies of) the completed Application on Enforcement Staff and any other person or company that a Panel directs.
+To request an order authorizing disclosure under subsection 17(1) of the Ontario Securities Act, you must file an application using the form in Appendix C found in the Rules of Procedure.
+You must serve (deliver copies of) the completed application on the Commission and any other person or company that a panel directs.

-For more information about applications for authorization to disclose, see Rule 12 of the Rules of Procedure and Forms.
+For more information about applications for authorization to disclose, see rule 15 of the Rules of Procedure.

 What is an application for review?